 Traders hear that a lot: don’t let your emotions take control over you, because this is what pull most newcomers away from the market before they even make their first profits.
 Stress, tilt and greed will be your worst enemies, so make sure you learn how to handle them.
 Moving stop-losses when a trade is already open, exiting early, or going too far with leverage are typical signs of an emotionally unstable trader.

 Use leverage… discreetly

 Leverage is an ultimate profit booster, but it should be treated with caution.
 Along with the potential of magnifying your profit, it brings along increased risks.
 Using high leverage is probably not the best idea for a newbie, but once you become more confident, it can induce fabulous profits that you’ve been imagining when entering the Forex market.
 Take your time to determine your position size and leverage based on the stop-loss in pips in order to avoid significant losses.

 Place appropriate take-profit levels

 On Forex, your reaction speed can mean the difference between success and failure.
 Particularly, you should know where to close your position in advance once it gets profitable – this is what take-profit levels are all about.

 Let's face it: managing your money flow is sometimes harder than actually making money.
-Meanwhile, the decent operation of your funds induces higher earnings over time.
+Meanwhile, the decent operation of your funds may include higher earnings over time.
 Have no fear – we all make financial mistakes that leave us wondering where all the money went.
-Just make sure you take the right steps to survive your first months, learn the mechanisms and play with the strategies, and earn as much as you would imagine when came to Forex for the first time.
+Just make sure you take the right steps to survive your first months, learn the mechanisms and play with the strategies.